GLOBAL MARKETS-U.S. growth hopes help shares shrug off China money market jitters

 In the euro zone, Italy was in focus after getting a fresh warning from the European Central Bank on Sunday that it needed to keep its public finances in check.

-Italian government bonds were vying with Spain's to be the region's weakest performers, and Milan's main stock index held in positive territory largely on hopes of a stake sale at one of its most troubled banks.
+Italian government bonds were vying with Spain to be the region's weakest performers, and Milan's main stock market was in positive territory largely on hopes of a stake sale at one of its most troubled banks.

+Weak consumer data also hit sentiment ahead of a year-end news conference from Prime Minister Enrico Letta.

 "Italy is suffering from a dearth of growth but for me it still seems to be a solid member of the euro zone," said Neil Williams, chief economist at fund manager Hermes.